 Disclosure: Some of the links below are affiliate links.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
-Rest assured that all opinions are my own and I only share products that I honestly enjoy using.
+Thanks for helping to support my blog!

 If you’re like me, you always pack too much!
 I’ve been trying to streamline my packing list for our trip to Europe this month, and wanted to share my 10 essentials for a comfortable, healthy and fit trip.
 I’ve found that Amazon is the most budget-friendly place to purchase most of these items, so I’ve included links in case you’re interested in checking them out (just click on the pictures to access them).